-Once they have chosen a topic and begun preliminary work, students will have an opportunity to discuss their ideas with the course tutor in a tutorial environment.
-Further details about this assignment, including potential topics, will be discussed by Dr Green in class.
+Once they have chosen a topic, students will work closely with each other and the tutor who will offer feedback and guidance on works-in-progress in a 30-minute tutorial.
+Each group will deliver 15-minute boardroom style presentations of their policy briefs in the penultimate class.
+Further details about this assignment, will be discussed by Dr Rowe in class.
 Due Thursday, July 31 (Week 4).

-Grading rubrics and processes for equitable inter-group participation and contribution to the project will be available separately, on Canvas.
+The written research brief comprises 70% of the result while the oral presentation makes up the other 30%.
+Grading rubrics and processes for equitable inter-group participation in the project will be available separately, on Canvas.